queryluke/masseffect-5e-data/text/en/manual/shields.md

 he has taken no damage since the end of his last turn and his shields begin to regenerate, immediately gaining 10 shield points.
 Todd now has 14 shield points total.
 Todd takes his turn as he normally would.

 An adept spots Todd and hits him with a Warp power.
 This bypasses Todd's shields and deals 13 necrotic damage.
-But it does not end his shield regeneration.
-If this damage had been from an Assault Rifle or an Incinerate power, Todd's shield regeneration would have ended.
+In addition, it stops his shield regeneration because the on-board VI has reengaged in combat-focused processed.

-On Todd's next turn, he gains another 10 shield points, putting him back to his maximum capacity of 20 and the regeneration ends.
+If Todd had dodged the Warp attack, he would have gained another 10 shield points at the start of his next turn, putting him back to his maximum capacity of 20 and the regeneration would have ended.
 :::

 ### Lightning Damage